yiisoft/yii2/docs/guide/tutorial-console.md

     {
         echo $message . "\n";
     }
 }
 ```

-Now, you can use the following syntax to run command:
+Now, you can use the following syntax to run the command:

 ```
-php yii hello -m=hola
+./yii hello -m=hola
 ```

 ### Arguments